 So then, what happens to the work?
 In many instances it becomes an annoyance of sorts.
 It’s then drudge work, the grinding monotony that separates the 14 days between what is really enjoyed, which is the paycheck.

 This was not so in the beginning.
 In Genesis, God has made man (in the older sense of that term, modern term would be humanity) in his own image and planted a garden full of beautiful trees and bushes and green grass.
 It also describes the land as being full of precious stones and metals.

 Man was put into the garden to work it.
 God works in the creation.
 His creation then is given work in tending what God created.
 God then creates a companion for man from a rib: a woman.
 Man was given basically one rule: don’t eat of the true of the knowledge of good and evil.
-He evidently doesn’t clearly articulate this command to Eve (see communication problems from the beginning!) and Eve eats of the tree and then Adam and the then we’re kicked out of the garden.
+He evidently doesn’t clearly articulate this command to Eve (see communication problems from the beginning!) and Eve eats of the tree and then Adam and then they we’re kicked out of the garden.

 Genesis 3:17-19 And to Adam he said, “Because you have listened to the voice of your wife and have eaten of the tree of which I commanded you, ‘You shall not eat of it,’ cursed is the ground because of you; in pain you shall eat of it all the days of your life; thorns and thistles it shall bring forth for you; and you shall eat the plants of the field.
 By the sweat of your face you shall eat bread, till you return to the ground, for out of it you were taken; for you are dust, and to dust you shall return.”

 So work is hard essentially because God made it harder.
 It’s the result of Adam’s disobedience.
 So, you may ask yourself, why am I made to suffer because of the disobedience of another?
 It doesn’t seem “fair” our society would say.